Our objectives

 Operational readiness

-Operational readiness and resilience is an area of importance for us.
-For example, the PRA issues guidance and rules for the firms it regulates concerning this.
-As part of our role in markets, we undertake our own work to ensure that we are operationally ready and resilient.
-We conduct regular testing across a range of different market activities, on an ongoing basis.
+Operational readiness and resilience is important to us, and the PRA issues guidance and rules about this for the firms it regulates.
+As part of our role in markets, we do our own work to make sure we are operationally ready and resilient.
+We conduct regular testing on a range of market activities.

 Managing risk

 - Second, by applying collateral requirements.
 When we lend through our facilities, whether in the form of cash (eg in the Indexed Long-Term Repo (ILTR)), or highly liquid securities (eg in the Discount Window Facility (DWF)), we manage our counterparty risk to the borrower by securing our lending against collateral posted by the borrowing firm.
-That collateral is subject to prudent haircuts.
+That collateral is subject to prudent reductions in value, known as haircuts.

 - Third, by pricing our facilities appropriately.
-Pricing is carefully set to ensure that while our facilities are not a ‘last resort,’ they are also not likely to be cheaper than private markets in normal times.
-This helps ensure that firms adopt a prudent approach and avoid undue concentration, by balancing use of our liquidity facilities with their use of other funding sources in the wider market.
+Pricing is carefully set to make sure that, while our facilities are not a ‘last resort’, they are also not likely to be cheaper than private markets in normal times.
+This helps make sure that firms adopt a prudent approach and avoid undue concentration, balancing use of our liquidity insurance facilities with their use of other funding sources in the wider market.

 Who can apply